What Is Libra? – Facebook Cryptocurrency Explained8 min read02/09/2019

 According to the official Whitepaper, Libra is supported by a non-profit organization called Libra Association created for managing the Libra network and supervising the reserve that controls the value of Libra coin.

-Libra Association involves 27 organizations that include:
+Libra Association used to involve 27 organizations that include:

 - Booking Holdings